Jaywalking: Germany

 Pedestrians must follow rules when crossing the street.
 Even so, Section 1 of the Road Traffic Regulation (Straßenverkehrs-Ordnung [StVO]), the most important section, requires the road user not to endanger anybody.
 Car drivers must always be prepared to brake for pedestrians, especially for children and elderly people.
 On the other hand, pedestrians, according to Section 25 § 25, Abs.
 3, StVO (VwV), must watch the vehicular traffic carefully and cross a street quickly and using the shortest way across the driving lanes.

 Depending on the situation on the street, pedestrians may not cross the street except at intersections or within the markings of traffic signals or crosswalks.
 Pedestrians who cross the street at intersections or crossings must use existing traffic signals or crosswalks.
 Cars and bikes are required by law to give way to pedestrians (but not bicycle riders) at zebra crossings unless there is a traffic light.
 If one wants to cross the street outside the markings of traffic lights or crosswalks, one must carefully observe before and during the crossing that the road is clear, and wait before crossing if a vehicle approaches.
 A pedestrian may not interrupt the flow of traffic.

-Although being within 15 meters is not considered "at" the crosswalk or traffic light, pedestrians may not cross the street within 30 meters of a crosswalk or 40 meters of a traffic light.
+Although being within 15 meters (yards) is not considered "at" the crosswalk or traffic light, pedestrians may not cross the street within 30 meters (yards) of a crosswalk or 40 meters (yards) of a traffic light.
 During heavy traffic, pedestrians may not cross the street, as they might have to stop on a traffic lane.
-Typical fines for not using existing crosswalks or traffic lights in Germany are between 5€ and 10€.
+Typical fines for not using existing crosswalks or traffic lights in Germany are between €5 and €10.